skycoin-karl/teller/README.md

 * [frontend](#frontend) http request
 * on startup (reading unfinished requests from disk)

-Right now, each `request` creates its own goroutine (will change for better scaling in later phase) where the following steps take place:
+Right now, each `request` creates its own goroutine (might change for better scaling in later phase) where the following steps take place:

 1. `request.Status = waiting_deposit` - waiting for the user to deposit
 	* **scanner** watches `request.Drop` until deposit is detected